Understanding Carbon Credits

 • Commits the buyer to a long-term purchase agreement

-A commonly used purchasing option is to contract directly with a project developer for delivery of carbon offset credits as they are issued.
+A commonly used purchasing option is to contract directly with a project developer for delivery of carbon credits as they are issued.
 Such contracts generally take the form of “Emission Reduction Purchase Agreements” (or ERPAs).
-An ERPA provides project developers with an upfront assurance that they will be able to sell a reliable volume of offset credits.
-For buyers, the advantage is being able to lock in a price for offset credits that is typically lower than market prices.
+An ERPA provides project developers with an upfront assurance that they will be able to sell a reliable volume of carbon credits.
+For buyers, the advantage is being able to lock in a price for credits that is typically lower than market prices.
 ERPAs can be structured in numerous ways, including as options contracts.

 Pros: